-This is the first book of Aspect-Emperor,the sequel series after The Prince of Nothing.
+This is the second book of Aspect-Emperor,the sequel series after The Prince of Nothing.
 You will need to read The Prince of Nothing books for the story to make sense.
 The starting point is The Darkness That Comes Before.

-Here are my reviews for The Prince of Nothing books (First one is spoiler free, but the following reviews inevitably have spoilers for the previous books)
+Here are my reviews for previous books in the series (First one is spoiler free, but the following reviews inevitably have spoilers for the previous ones)

 The Darkness That Comes Before (book #1)

 The Warrior Prophet (book #2)

 The Judging Eye (book #4)